 Katherine A. Hopkins is an associate at Wilentz, Goldman & Spitzer, P.A., resident in the firm’s Philadelphia office.
-Ms. Hopkins’ practice is focused in business and commercial litigation.
+Ms. Hopkins focuses her litigation practice on business and commercial disputes, representing banks, insurers, manufacturers, commercial retailers, restaurant and hotel chains, medical professionals, and small business owners, among others.
 She also has significant experience handling products liability and premises liability matters.

 Ms. Hopkins has generated favorable outcomes for clients in cases in state and federal courts throughout Pennsylvania and New Jersey.
 She has litigated matters involving breach of contract, breach of fiduciary duty, shareholder oppression, creditors' rights, fraud, employment disputes, and violations of various consumer protection statutes.
 She has also managed mass tort, toxic tort, and Dram Shop cases.
-Ms. Hopkins represents or has recently represented banks, insurers, product manufacturers, commercial retailers, restaurants, hotels, child care facilities, medical professionals, and small business owners.
 In addition to her litigation practice, Ms. Hopkins assists with negotiating and drafting contracts and in developing internal corporate documents.

 Ms. Hopkins is an active member of the Pennsylvania and Philadelphia Bar Associations.
 She has been a contributing editor to tort and business law publications, including Wolters Kluwer’s Business Tort Law Desk Reference (New Jersey, 2015-2018) and Product Liability Desk Reference (Pennsylvania, 2015-2018).
 She has also authored articles published in the Rutgers Law Journal, University of Toledo Law Review, ABA Journal (online), and Pennsylvania Bar Association (PBA) Civil Litigation Update.
 Currently, Ms. Hopkins serves as Assistant Lead Articles Editor for the PBA Civil Litigation Update and serves on the Board of Directors as a board observer for Canine Partners for Life, a non-profit organization that provides and sustains professionally trained service and companion dogs to disabled individuals to increase their independence and quality of life.